• Skip to content

 5. Managers do not confront employee problems when they happen but only bring them up at performance appraisal time.

-One of the most unfair things a manager can do is to wait until they are sitting with an employee at performance appraisal and inform them of all the things they did wrong over the course of a year.
+One of the most unfair things a manager can do is to wait until they are sitting with an employee at a performance appraisal and inform them of all the things they did wrong over the course of a year.

 Employees deserve the opportunity to address performance issues when they happen.
 Give employees the benefit of the doubt and when they make a mistake, correct them and help them improve.